emrgnt-cmplxty/fermi/core/src/config/genesis.md

 Note:
 - Network addresses should be Multiaddrs in the form of `/dns/{dns name}/tcp/{port}/http` and only the addresses marked WAN need to be publicly accessible by the wider internet.
-- An Ed25519 key can be created using `sui keytool generate`

 ## Ceremony